aws-amplify/amplify-ui/README.md

 The code from the stories has been copied into the readme to make it easy to view.
 Long term, it would probably make sense to look into something like [Dashbook](https://github.com/erickzanardo/dashbook), [storybook_flutter](https://github.com/ookami-kb/storybook_flutter), or the tooling that the flutter team uses in their own component docs which takes comments from the code and turns them into live code examples.

+## State

+State is managed with [provider](https://pub.dev/packages/provider) and [state_machine](https://pub.dev/packages/state_machine).

+state_machine is used to create a finite state machine for the state (signInIdle, signInPending, signUpIdle, etc.) of the Authenticator widget.
+This state machine is intended to be used internally, but not exposed to the consumer.

+provider is a popular package to share state between multiple widgets.
+It is used to share the state machine between the various widgets (form fields, buttons, etc.) that need it. provider is also used to share the state within the form fields (username, email, password) in the various places that it is consumed.

+Because consumers will need to access the state of the Authenticator in order to build more customized flows there is class AuthenticatorState that is exposed publicly, which is just an abstraction on top of the auth state machine and the state of the various for fields.
+This is intended to be exposed to consumers, and will allow them to build more complex and customized auth flows without having to rebuild the entire flow from scratch.

 ## TODO

-Other than continuing to support additonal customer use cases, below are some things that are not yet supported
+Other than continuing to support additional customer use cases, below are some things that are not yet supported

 - Forgot password flow: Sign up, confirm account, and sign in all work as expected.
 Forgot password has not been implemented
-- Error handling: Gracefully handle error on signin/signup and displaying them to the user
+- Error handling: Gracefully handle error on signin/signup and displaying them to the user.
+This is partially handled, but needs more work.
+Errors are not reset once corrected.
 - localization
-- Material & Cupertino code duplication: The logic for authentication should be abstracted out and shared.
-I just copied it over for now.
-- Animations: The form doesn't have any animations.
-Since the form is essentialy just a list of items that get removed/added, [AnimatedList](https://api.flutter.dev/flutter/widgets/AnimatedList-class.html) could probably be used.
-There could be some default animations, with the ability for users to provide their own.
-Some thought would need to be put into how to do this in a way that allows for customizations.
+- Animations: The form doesn't have any animations by default.
+Consumers can use MaterialAuthenticationBuilder to create animations before views, but it might make sense to make this easier.
-- ~~Cupertino design: This is not one of the customer use cases, but it would probably be something flutter devs would want.
-[Cupertino](https://flutter.dev/docs/development/ui/widgets/cupertino) widgets match the design of iOS.~~ Added to stories, although probably needs more work.
+- Cupertino design: This is not one of the customer use cases, but it would probably be something flutter devs would want.
+[Cupertino](https://flutter.dev/docs/development/ui/widgets/cupertino) widgets match the design of iOS.

 ## Design & Theming Approach